Cloud Databases FAQ

 Is replication supported between different versions of the database?

 No. You can only add replica of the same database type and version as your source database instance.

 Is replication supported between different regions?

 No. You can only add a replica in the same region as your source database instance.

 Does setting up replication require downtime?

-When you add a replica to the source DB instance, the instance gets restarted.
-So your database will be unavailable until the instance restarts.
+When you add a replica to the source DB instance, the instance is restarted.
+This means that your database is unavailable until the instance restarts.

 Is there a charge for replication?

 Each read replica added is charged the same way as a new instance.

 Replication does not currently support automatic failover.
 If your database instance goes down and you want to use a replica instance to minimize downtime, you must do a manual failover to the replica instances.
 For manual failover, you must detach the replica from the source instance and change the application endpoint to this new source database instance.